dendronhq/dendron-site/vault/dendron.faq.md

 Currently, the only thing Dendron will do is show you an indicator if your schema doesn't match.
 In the future, we'll have a strict mode where we will actually prevent you from creating notes that don't match your schema.

 Schemas at the end of the day help you construct consistent hierarchies for your notes.
-Consistent hierarchies alleviate the cognitive overhead of needing to understand and track N things where N can be very big. instead, you can construct a single schema that encompasses the common areas of all N things.
+Consistent hierarchies alleviate the cognitive overhead of needing to understand and track N things where N can be very big.
+Instead, you can construct a single schema that encompasses the common areas of all N things.

 This allows you to quickly reference anything within your hierarchy because they all have the same shape.
 It also helps with understanding a topic - I (Kevin, Dendron author) find my schema for a domain tends to reflect my mental model for said domain as well.

 For example, I'm using nodejs and need to access a file.
 I have no idea what the builtin/recommended library for file access is.
-Instead of having to dig up [fs-extra](https://www.npmjs.com/package/fs-extra), i can navigate to `l.node.file` and see my notes on the best way to work with files.
-You can replace node with any other programming language. now i have a general way of referencing file access for all languages without needing to remember the specific implementation detail of any of them.
+Instead of having to dig up [fs-extra](https://www.npmjs.com/package/fs-extra), I can navigate to `l.node.file` and see my notes on the best way to work with files.
+You can replace node with any other programming language.
+Now I have a general way of referencing file access for all languages without needing to remember the specific implementation detail of any of them.

 ## Finding Notes